top of page

 Professionals Are Often Reluctant to Seek Help

-After decades of schooling and intense (and sometimes brutal) training, most professionals are programmed with a survivalist mentality, committed to the mission or the work above all else.
+After decades of schooling and intense (and sometimes brutal) training, most professionals are programmed with a survivalist mentality, committed to the mission and work above all else.
 The past several years of social and cultural upheaval have only compounded these tendencies.
-At this moment in time, burnout, toxic stress, and harm is nearly ubiquitous

-Sustainable Results
+Our Methods Yield Sustainable Results

 How Do Exhaustion and Trauma Manifest?